omni/eth-to-bnc-bridge/tests/README.md

 ./tests/init.sh
 ```
 This will create a clean development environment, using `./demo/start-environment.sh`.
-This will also prefund user accounts from `./tests/config.json` for both networks.
-Prefunding process uses `./src/test-services` scripts.
-Finally, this command will start 3 validators in  daemon mode (using `./demo/validator-demo.sh`),
+Then, this command will start 3 validators in daemon mode (using `./demo/validator-demo.sh`),
 and wait until they are ready.

 Next, you can run the tests: